leamas/yab/README.md

 <H2>QUILT MODE</H2>

 In quilt mode the build tree is initiated with a <I><A HREF="http://linux.die.net/man/1/quilt">quilt</A>(1)</I>
 patchset.
-This mode can always be used, it does not parse or generate any patch metadata.
+This mode can always be used for &quot;normal&quot; spec files using %patch to apply the patches.
+It does not parse or generate any patch metadata.
 It also leaves patch naming including numbering to the user.
 Quilt mode is used by default if at least one patch is deemed as non-git.